zchee/golang-wiki/Questions.md

 For asking questions, see:

-* [Stack Overflow](https://stackoverflow.com/questions/tagged/go) with questions tagged "go" or "golang" (complementing the Go Collective mentioned before)
+* [Stack Overflow](https://stackoverflow.com/questions/tagged/go) with questions tagged "go" or "golang"

 * [The Go Forum](https://forum.golangbridge.org/), a web-based forum